 We offer the support and information you need for every stage of your job search—from identifying job openings through developing or updating your résumé and sharpening your interviewing skills.
 The College also connects you to companies and organizations by hosting on-campus career fairs, recruiter visits and employer panels.

 Online Job Board

 Students and alumni can view job openings and post resumes.
 Employers can view resumes and post openings free of charge.
 Register >>

 Drop off your résumé for review or call to make an appointment for a one-on-one résumé review session with a Student Employment staff member.
 You can get started on your own with help from our résumé writing guidelines.

 Many company representatives set up recruiting stations outside the cafeteria on our Marple Campus (Founders Hall, ground floor) to interview students for full- and part-time positions.
-For a list of visiting recruiters, check the weekly Student Information Services (SIS) Bulletin.
+For a list of visiting recruiters, check the Events page.

 Join us to hear from human resource professionals from local businesses when they come to campus for panel presentations.
-View dates of upcoming panels.
+View dates of upcoming Events.

 Gain hands-on work experience through the Co-op/ Internship Program.
 Cooperative Education is a program that gives you academic credit for real-world work experience in your major and the opportunity to earn a paycheck.
 Internships also provide academic credit for

 work in your field, and may or may not pay.
 Learn more about Co-op and Internship.